voloha-mil/Bollards/README.md

 Street View imagery.
 It uses a detector to find bollards and a classifier on top of the detected crops to predict the country.

-## Analysis

-`scripts/analyze_run.py` generates a report directory under `runs/analyze_run/` with summary tables, plots, and galleries for a given dataset and checkpoint.

 ## Live screen classification

 The live screen pipeline captures a region from your display and runs the